 Coverage for people with serious medical conditions has changed as medicine has found ways to help people manage or even ward off problems that were once routinely considered life-threatening.

 In the past, if you were taking medication for high blood pressure, high cholesterol, or diabetes, you often couldn’t get a policy.
-But over time, as the medications have been shown to reduce mortality, insurers have changed their tune.
-Being on medication alone won’t disqualify you.
-But if you’re on medication for more than one problem, it’s tougher and more expensive to get coverage.
+But over time, as medications have been shown to reduce mortality, insurers have changed their tune.
+Being on medication won’t necessarily disqualify you.
+But if you’re on medication for more than one condition, it’s tougher and more expensive to get coverage.

 Another change is the abundance of information now available on the internet.
 Scholz had a client who applied for a no-medical-exam policy and said he was five-foot-ten and weighed 215 pounds.
 But his driver’s license told a different story: five-foot-seven and 265.

 “They think with a no-exam plan, they can get by,” Scholz said of such applicants.
-“You can’t do that in 2014.”
+“You can’t do that in this day and age.”

-Honesty not only is the best policy—in this day and age, it’s the only way to get a policy.
+Not only is honesty the best policy—it’s also the only way to get a policy.

 If you need life insurance to close a small business loan, whether you’re the picture of health or have serious medical problems, True Blue can help.
 Honesty is our policy, too, and that’s why we share information about specific companies and policies that you won’t find on other sites.